otomantik/ikitelli/README.md

 GTM is integrated in a non-blocking, performance-safe way:

+1. GTM ID is set as fallback in code: `GTM-5ZCTR3GC`
-1. Set `PUBLIC_GTM_ID` environment variable in Cloudflare Pages (or `.env` for local development)
+2. Optionally, you can set `PUBLIC_GTM_ID` environment variable in Cloudflare Pages (or `.env` for local development) to override
-2. GTM scripts load asynchronously and don't block page rendering
+3. GTM scripts load asynchronously and don't block page rendering
-3. Components are located in:
+4. Components are located in:
    - `src/components/GTMHead.astro` - Head script
    - `src/components/GTMBody.astro` - Noscript fallback